COVID-19 News & Resources

 - Citibank and Bank of America have programs in place to help individuals or small businesses.
 READ MORE

-The video and PDF are packed with information about COVID-19 and useful tips for employees and employers, including PTO, teleworking options and staggering work shifts.
+- Tips for employees and employers, including PTO, teleworking options and staggering work shifts.
+MESSAGE VIDEO

-- TMC Healthcare has recommendations on steps to take if you or your employee aren’t feeling well.
+- Employee aren’t feeling well TMC Healthcare has recommendations on steps to take if you or your employee aren’t feeling well.
 “AZ Chamber Sick Employee”